Kirti-M/Memory-Based-Game/README.md

 It's more like a small time-pass Memory Based Gaming Project that requires a single, or a couple of participants only, to play & win.

 ### Coded using :
-HTML, CSS and JavaScript onlt
+HTML, CSS and JavaScript only

 # Game